SeisComP3/seiscomp3/src/trunk/apps/fdsnws/descriptions/fdsnws.rst

 curl can be used.
 As an example, let's request data from the restricted station AAI (assuming that we are authorized to get data of this station).

-* The first step is to obtain the token from an athentication service.
+* The first step is to obtain the token from an authentication service.
   Assuming that the token is saved in "token.asc", credentials of the temporary account can be requsted using one of the following commands: